ietf-wg-cellar/matroska-specification/codec/av1.md

 There are 2 modes of Block encryption: Unencrypted and Subsample encryption.

 In the Subsample encryption mode, the OBUs found in the `Block` SHOULD only encrypt the OBU payload.
-The payload of `Sequence Header OBUs` and `Metadata OBUs` SHOULD not be encrypted.
+The payload of `Sequence Header OBUs` and `Metadata OBUs` SHOULD NOT be encrypted.

 Tile Group OBUs, Frame OBUs and Tile List OBUs SHOULD be encrypted using Subsample Encryption.